ADA Accessibility Information

 Full Mouth Reconstruction

-Dental x-ray of a full mouthAt Wheaton Oral Surgery, we perform full mouth reconstructions that combine aesthetics with restorative dentistry to improve the beauty of your smile, as well as the health and function of your teeth and gums.
-Your teeth are important tools for eating, but their role in your life doesn’t end there.
+Your teeth are important tools for eating, but their role in your life doesn't end there.
 Not only do they help you consume your food, but they also affect the way you look.
 They are a representation of your overall health that can affect both your personal and professional interactions.

 Who Needs Full Mouth Reconstruction?

-Over time, your teeth endure normal wear and tear.
-However, they can also experience dental trauma, severe decay or infection, or gum disease that can cause tooth loss.
 Therefore, you may need full mouth reconstruction for a number of reasons.
 As the name indicates, full mouth reconstruction involves rebuilding or replacing all of the teeth in both your upper and lower jaws.

 The majority of the time, a patient will simply have a combination of dental issues that affect their entire mouth.
 In such cases, we provide comprehensive treatment to improve overall function and aesthetics.
 Treatable oral health issues that may exist include badly worn teeth, broken or cracked teeth, multiple missing teeth, gum disease, or teeth with large fillings that are decayed or failing.